AbdelrahmanHamada05/cuert-rtos-bridge/README.md

 ## 5. Safety Reasoning (Required Answer #2)

 **Why a stale/missing BRAKE matters more than a stale STEER:** losing steering input degrades control, but losing brake input can mean the vehicle can't be stopped — brake is the one command whose absence has to be treated as a worst-case safety event, not just a control-quality issue.
-That's why BRAKE is the only command type that (a) jumps the queue to the front and is never dropped, and (b) once active, **latches** — `Command_Process` will not let a subsequently-processed THROTTLE re-enable output while `g_currentBrake > 0`, so a stale queued THROTTLE arriving after a BRAKE can't silently undo it.
+That's why BRAKE is the only command type that (a) jumps the queue to the front and is never dropped, and (b) once active, **latches** — `Command_Process` will not let a subsequently-processed THROTTLE or STEER re-enable the physical output while `g_currentBrake > 0`, so a stale queued command arriving after a BRAKE can't silently undo it.
 Only an explicit `BRAKE 0` releases the lock.

 **How the watchdog guarantees an actual fail-safe, not just silence:** the watchdog doesn't just stop updating the display — it actively forces the physical output into a distinct, continuously-driven blink pattern the moment 500 ms passes with no valid command, and logs the transition.
 This is a positive, visible action rather than "going quiet," which matters because a real CAN node has no way to distinguish "the driver intended this state to persist" from "the sender crashed" — treating prolonged silence as failure, unconditionally, is the only interpretation that's safe by default.